fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 const closeCount$ = Rx.merge(
   zero$,
-  close$.pipe(scan(increment, 0))
+  close$.pipe(scan(increment, 0)),
 );
 {% endhighlight %}

-We have defined our two fundamental time-dependent values: `connectionCount$` and `closeCount$`.
+We have finished defining our foundational time-varying values:
+`connectionCount$` and `closeCount$`.
-Now we can start to define the pausable timer as a function of those values.
+Now we can start to define the timer as a function of those values.

 The timer should pause when the number of current connections is less than 1.
 That number is a function of the difference between opened connections and closed connections.

 {% highlight javascript %}